 I often get asked how I do it all.

 I work with clients on branding, illustration and mural commissions.
 I produce a line of stationery and lifestyle products, featuring my illustrations.
-I run an online branding course.
+I run online learning communities.
 I run a festival.
-I co-run a networking club for female founders.
-I regularly publish blog posts, I send weekly emails to my list and I try to post daily 2 of my Instagram accounts.
+I used to co-run a networking club for female founders.
+I regularly publish blog posts, I send weekly emails to my list and I try to post daily on Instagram.
 I’m raising a toddler and I’m trying to have a life again.
 Productivity is essential!
 Continue reading “4 strategies for more productivity (and joy)”

 So far, this year has found me either: on the road; preparing for being on the road; educating myself about and getting to grips with pregnancy; and preparing for the arrival of my baby.
 Needless to say, “routine” is a word whose meaning I’d totally forgotten.
 I have a feeling that, once baby comes, I won’t even know how to spell the word!